CZ-NIC/pyoidc/doc/examples/rp.rst

 Authorization query
 -------------------

-Once the client knows about the OP and the OP knows about the client we can start doing business, that is get information about users.
+Once the client knows about the OP and the OP knows about the client information about users can be retrieved.

 The request you then want to make is the authentication request.